This year, our virtual conference focussed on the theme 'Transforming Governance for a new normal'.

 A new digital conferencing experience

-Following the highly successful virtual Teaching and Learning Conference 2020, this year's Governance Conference will be delivered virtually on 20 November 2020.
-It has been re-designed as an immersive and engaging digital experience and offering delegates the following features:
+Following the highly successful virtual Teaching and Learning Conference 2020, this year's Governance Conference was delivered virtually on 20 November 2020.
+It was re-designed as an immersive and engaging digital experience and offering delegates the following features:

 - a full day of live-streamed sessions of keynotes, panel discussions and workshops addressing current issues facing Boards today